KennethTrecy/peratorakka_server/README.md

    $ npx changelogen --from=[tag name or branch name or commit itself] --to=master
    ```

-### Syncing template
+### Syncing application space
-To synchronize the files in this repository's history from the template:
+To synchronize the files in this repository's history from the framework's application space:
 1. Reset/rebase the `master` branch on any desired branch.
-2. Run `./setup_codebase.ps1 -branch [branch you want to use from the template]`.
+2. Run `Copy-Item vendor/codeigniter4/framework/[path to the updated file] [path to the old file on your root]`.

 ## Notes